[Note: Nothing new here exactly, just presenting something in a different way.]

 Between these two poles of bedrock and cloud we find all of our best attempts to make sense of ourselves and our world.
 We paint a self-portrait from a hundred angles and in a hundred styles, none of them definitive.

 Building up from science puts our feet on solid ground.
 This is the appeal of exploring human nature as a result of the evolutionary process.
 We are animals, of flesh, bone and grey matter, with a history.

-This only takes us so far, because on the stage built by evolution wild symbolic entities dance.
-Words, thoughts, artefacts and relationships; created, altered, combined, reformed, selected and rejected.
+This only takes us so far, because on the stage built by evolution, wild symbolic entities dance.
+Words, thoughts, artifacts and relationships; created, altered, combined, reformed, selected and rejected.
 They thrive and multiply, sending cultures off into different directions.
 Anthropology raises its hand: I got this.

 Its more introspective cousin sociology studies social structures themselves.
 Unfortunately thinking of structures as primary often means losing sight of the individual, of nature, and of the ground.

 Economists are much better at carefully building from the bottom up, but the perspective they brought into our collective library sacrifices a lot for rigor and consistency.
 What can’t be bought and sold can’t be seen, and arms-length transactions become the dominant mode of human interaction.